lausnchez/lausnchez/README.md

 <p>
   Hi, nice to meet you!! 🙋 I'm Laura, thanks for passing by my profile, it means a lot to me!
 I'm currently finishing my studies in Cross-Platform Application Development in my hometown, Madrid (Spain).

 I am a really curious person who enjoys exploring different types of technologies and entertainment, including illustration (I'm a former designer!), books and especially videogames.
+I mostly enjoy listening to music, reading all types of books, playing games (mostly League of Legends, Final Fantasy and Pokemon) and doing sports.

-Nowadays I'm trying to learn how to program videogames in Unity while working on my programming logic and skills ☀️
+Nowadays I'm trying to learn front-end tech to take my programming skills and programs to the next level, while I also apply and have fun with my knowledge from my Design degree ☀️✨
 </p>

 <br>